CS-433/ml-project-2-censoredml/README.md

 ## Report

-The report can be found [here](https://github.com/CS-433/cs-433-project-2-todo.pdf).
+The report can be found [here](https://github.com/CS-433/ml-project-2-censoredml/blob/master/report.pdf).

-Don't forget to add the link!

 ## Requirements
 To run this project, you will need Python 3 and the following libraries: